IFK Strömstad

 IFK Strömstad is a Swedish football club located in Strömstad.

 Background

-IFK Strömstad currently (2023) plays in Division 4 Bohuslän/Dalsland which is the sixth tier of Swedish football.
+IFK Strömstad currently (2025) plays in Division 5 Bohuslän/Dalsland norra which is the seventh tier of Swedish football.
 The club's best seasons were in 1987 and 1988 when they finished second in Division 2 Västra.
 They play their home matches at the Strömsvallen in Strömstad.

 The club is affiliated to Bohusläns Fotbollförbund.
 IFK Strömstad have competed in the Svenska Cupen on 17 occasions and have played 26 matches in the competition.